-In Spanish, on the other hand, when you want to talk about something happening on a specific day of the week, you must use a definite pronoun before the day.
+But in Spanish, when you want to talk about something happening on a specific day of the week, you must use a definite pronoun before the day.

-When talking about one specific day of the week, use el.
+When talking about one specific day of the week, use el:

 Iré a Bogotá el lunes que viene.
 (I will go to Bogota next Monday.)

 When talking about something habitual or that happens every week, use los: